tgragnato/snowflake/README.md

 using [vagrant](https://www.vagrantup.com/).
 Just run `vagrant up` and it will create and provision the VM.  `vagrant ssh` to get into the VM to use it as a development environment.

+##### uTLS Settings

+Snowflake communicate with broker that serves as signaling server with TLS based domain fronting connection, which may be identified by its usage of Go language TLS stack.

+uTLS is a software library designed to initiate the TLS Client Hello fingerprint of browsers or other popular software's TLS stack to evade censorship based on TLS client hello fingerprint with `-utls-imitate` .
+You can use `-version` to see a list of supported values.

+Depending on client and server configuration, it may not always work as expected as not all extensions are correctly implemented.

+You can also remove SNI(Server Name Indication) from client hello to evade censorship with `-utls-nosni`, not all servers supports this.